Zhihong0321/better-wsl/LAUNCHER_GUIDE.md

 ## 🎯 Quick Start Options

-You now have **3 different ways** to launch Better CLI with one click!
+You now have **3 different ways** to launch Better WSL with one click!

 ---